bryanze/NCPHLDA/README.md

 allresult(disease,lncRNA,interaction,NCP);
 ```

-**NCPHLDA.m:** NCPHLDA core algorithm to predict potential lncRNA-disease associations; it corresponds to the consistent part of network  consistency projection in this paper
+**NCPHLDA.m:** NCPHLDA core algorithm to predict potential lncRNA-disease associations; it corresponds to the part of network  consistency projection in this paper.

 **allresult.m:** the predicted results will be automatically saved in the excel table(allresult.xlsx)